Adopted Dog Brings Encouragement and Hope to Adventurous Couple

 We named our dog Otter after the jump plane.
 Jason was right: Otter is perfect for us.
 He doesn’t always behave perfectly, but he is our best friend.
 When Ian is in pain, Otter joins him on the couch.
 When I want an adventure buddy, Otter will enthusiastically hike or go paddle boarding with me.
 Otter also convinces Ian to spend more time outside to play fetch.
 He is always ecstatic to see us, no matter how rough our days are.
 It is impossible not to grieve our lost time and capabilities, but Otter never fails to cheer us up.
 Life after trauma is full of uncertainties but adopting Otter has inspired us to happily move forward with our next chapter.

-Each year, the Petco Foundation Holiday Wishes campaign invites adopters to share stories of how their pets have changed their lives to give the organizations that they’ve adopted from the chance to receive grant awards.
+Each year, Petco Love Holiday Wishes campaign invites adopters to share stories of how their pets have changed their lives to give the organizations that they’ve adopted from the chance to receive grant awards.
 This story by Linda won St. Hubert’s Animal Welfare Center in Madison, New Jersey a 2020 Holiday Wishes award.